Churchill

 The area's university qualification rate is 17.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.7%).
 Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (32.3%).
 Educational participation is high at 29.0%, comprising primary education (10.7%), secondary education (8.2%), and tertiary education (4.0%).

-The area has 15 schools serving 984 students, with Churchill having typical Australian school conditions (ICSEA: 973).
-There are 9 primary, 4 secondary, and 2 K-12 schools.
-School places per 100 residents is 8.0, below the regional average of 13.7, indicating some students may attend schools in nearby areas.
-Note that where school enrolments show 'n/a', please refer to the parent campus.
+Fifteen schools serve 984 students, with typical Australian school conditions (ICSEA: 973) and balanced educational opportunities.
+The educational mix includes nine primary, four secondary, and two K-12 schools.
+School places per 100 residents are 8.0, below the regional average of 13.7, indicating some students may attend schools in nearby areas.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education